 NOTE: If you’d like to join a list of players sharing contact information to make pickleball connections, visit https://bellinghampickleball.

 If you make the personal choice to play pickleball during this time, we highly recommend that you use excellent hygiene measures & physical distancing to minimize the potential spread from person to person.
-And of course, cover sneezes & coughs with your arm, avoid physical contact, and don’t come at all if you feel sick at all, or have been around people who are sick.
+And of course, cover sneezes & coughs with your arm, avoid physical contact, and don’t come if you feel sick at all, have recently tested positive, or have been around people who have been sick or tested positive.
 During this time it is safer to play in small closed groups with agreed upon hygiene practices than in an open group.
 If you are in a high-risk health category, we recommend that you not play in open groups.

 BPC promotes the development of pickleball skills, facilities and community in the greater Bellingham area.